Resolving Sophos SD-RED 20 internet connectivity problems

 • ip addr show dev eth0

-• expected: inet 198.51.100.10/24
+Expected: inet 198.51.100.10/24

 • ip route show

-• expected: default via 198.51.100.1
+Expected: default via 198.51.100.1

 From a LAN host:

-1. ping the WAN gateway: ping 198.51.100.1
+1. Ping the WAN gateway:

-• actual failure means the gateway is not reachable from the SD-RED.
+Failure means the gateway is not reachable from the SD-RED.

-2. curl –interface -I http://1.1.1.1
+curl --interface <lan-ip> -I http://1.1.1.1

-• expected: HTTP status or ICMP response
+Expected: an HTTP status or an ICMP response

-• actual: timeout or no route
+Failure means timeout or no route

 Reviewing firewall rules

-• Allow rule: LAN -> Any (SNAT to WAN)
+• Allow rule: LAN -> Any, with SNAT to WAN

 • Deny rule that matches before the allow rule

-Diagnostic checks:
+Diagnostic check:

 Checking ISP settings

-Call out the ISP checks to perform:
+Ask the ISP to confirm:

 Steps for reconfiguring settings